jamiehenzy/Genome-analysis_UNIX_HPC/UNIX_3.md

 </details>
 &nbsp;

-## Redirections

-* Questions:
-  + How can I search within files?
-  + How can I combine existing commands to do new things?
-* Objectives:
-  + Employ the `grep` command to search for information within files.
-  + Print the results of a command to a file.
-  + Construct command pipelines with two or more stages.
-  + Use `for` loops to run the same command for several input files.
-* Keypoints:
-  + `grep` is a powerful search tool with many options for customization.
-  + `>`, `>>`, and `|` are different ways of redirecting output.
-  + `command > file` redirects a command's output to a file.
-  + `command >> file` redirects a command's output to a file without overwriting the existing contents of the file.
-  + `command_1 | command_2` redirects the output of the first command as input to the second command.
-  + `for` loops are used for iteration.
-  + `basename` gets rid of repetitive parts of names.

 ## Searching files

 We discussed in a previous episode how to search within a file using `less` and also how tosearch within files without even opening them, using `grep`. `grep` is a command-line utility for searching plain-text files for lines matching a specific set of characters (sometimes called a string) or a particular pattern (which can be specified using something called **regular expressions**).
 We're going to use grep to find specific substrings of characters.
 First, the characters: